 A monotreme is a primitive mammal that lays eggs like a bird or reptile but feeds its babies milk like a mammal.
 Monotremes are warm blooded but have a slightly lower metabolic and heart rate than other mammals.
 This means they need less energy than equivalent sized mammals.
 Monotremes have fur but no teeth.

-There are only two types of monotremes in the world, both of which are found in Australia.
-These are the Echidna and the duck-billed platypus.
+There are only two types of monotremes in the world, both are found in Australia.
+These are the Echidna and the Platypus.
 Monotremes lays tiny leathery eggs.
 The babies lick milk from the fur on their mother's abdomen.

 |Monotreme means "one hole".
 This is because these animals have only opening for their anus, urinary and reproductive tracts.
 This is similar to birds and reptiles.|

 The first animals to be introduced into Australia was the Dingo or wild Australian dog.
 It was brought here by sea-farers over 5000 years ago.
 Other animals were brought here for agricultural purposes (cattle and sheep), for transportation (camel and horse), for sport (rabbit and fox), for pleasure (myna bird and house sparrow) and for pest control ( Cane Toad).
 Some of these creatures have been disastrous to the Australian ecology.

 Here are a few which have been ecological disasters: